Kaziranga National Park

 Monsoon: From June until September, the region receives heavy rain, roughly 2,220 millimeters (87 in); thus the climate remains hot and humid.
 The park remains closed from May to October because of warnings of Brahmaputra river flooding.

 Winter: Possibly the best time to See the Kaziranga National Park as the climate is mild and dry.
-Chances of spotting rhinos are more in winter since the bud burn off and the background becomes clearer.
+The chances of spotting rhinos are more in winter since the bud burns off and the background becomes clearer.

 An Elephant ride through the jungle of Kaziranga National Park will provide you a much better view of rhinos & other wildlife.
 The elephant safari is organized by the Forest Department twice a day (morning and evening).

 The elephant safari allows only four tourists along with a mahout at one time.
 The safari charges include driving fees and entry fees.
 Camera charge is optional and you need to pay if you are carrying.
 One has to be in the pick-up stage by means of a jeep in order to take the elephant ride.
 You may return back in a similar way.

 Suggested Tour Package: 9 Days – Elephant Safari Tour India

 To avoid hassle during the last moment, one ought to do advance booking of an elephant safari.
 Priority is given to Western Range (Bagori) so that one may find the sight of Indian one-horned Rhinos.
 Check these out North East India wildlife itineraries covering Kaziranga and Sundarbans.

 Like any other tiger book or wildlife sanctuary, one can enjoy a jeep safari in Kaziranga also.
 The forest department arranges two shifts of jeep safari for the visitors.
 The jeep is permitted to carry 6 persons at a time.
 Jeep safari can pay big area compared to an elephant safari.
 The jeep safaris can be booked nearby stove headquarters.